CactiLab/HateGuard/README.md

 Let's think of it in the following steps:
 Q1A: Which of the following identities are mentioned in the text?
-'race', 'nationality', 'age', 'political', 'religion', ‘disability’, '(anti-)masker', '(anti-)vaxxer'
+'race', 'nationality', 'age', 'political', 'religion', 'disability', '(anti-)masker', '(anti-)vaxxer'{new_identities}
 Q1B: Are there any individuals mentioned explicitly by their name?
-Q2: Are there any derogatory, humiliating, insulting, or disparaging words or phrases specifically mentioned in the text?
+Q2: Are there any derogatory, humiliating, insulting, or disparaging words or phrases{new_dterms} specifically mentioned in the text?
 (Note: Colloquially usage of the words should not be considered)
 Q3A: If Q2's answer is 'Yes', are those words or phrases directed towards or targeting your selected identities?
 Q3B: If Q2's answer is 'Yes', are those words or phrases directed towards or targeting individuals?
 Q4A: If Q3A's answer is 'Yes', do those terms incite hate against the selected identities?
 Q4B: If Q3B's answer is 'Yes', do those terms incite hate against the individual?
-Q5A: If Q4A’s 'Yes', the comment can be concluded as identity hate speech.
+Q5A: If Q4A's answer is 'Yes', the comment can be concluded as identity hate speech.
 Tell me your final conclusion: 'Identity Hate' or 'Non-hate'.
-Q5B: If Q4B’s 'Yes', the comment can be concluded as individual hate speech.
-Tell me your final conclusion: 'Individual Hate' or 'Non-hate'
+Q5B: If Q4B's answer is 'Yes', the comment can be concluded as individual hate speech.
+Tell me your final conclusion: 'Individual Hate' or 'Non-hate'.
-""
+"""
 ```